 - In-hall advising with the Honors advisers

-If you would like to live in Honors Community, select Honors Community in the Theme Community Preference portion of the housing application.
-Placement in Honors Community is not guaranteed.
-Please apply as early as possible to increase your chances of being assigned to Honors Community.
+If you would like to live in an Honors Theme Community, select Honors Theme Community in the Theme Community Preference portion of the housing application.
+Placement in Honors Theme Community is not guaranteed.
+Please apply as early as possible to increase your chances of being assigned to Honors Theme Community.
 Housing assignments are based on assignment priority.
-A request for placement in Honors Community will supersede your other residence hall preferences.
+A request for placement in Honors Theme Community will supersede your other residence hall preferences.

 We hope many of you will choose to participate in this housing option.
 Please feel free to contact us with any questions.